- AKC recognized in 1898

 There are 5 markings recognized by AKC which are ticked, black mask, brindle markings, piebald, and white markings but only the first is recognized as standard.

-It is highly recommended to discuss your dog’s feed with your veterinarian and/or breeder in order to determine size and frequency of meals in order to ensure a health, long life.
-It is also important to ensure that clean, fresh water is always available.
+It is highly recommended to discuss your dog’s feed with your veterinarian and/or breeder in order to determine the size and frequency of meals in order to ensure a healthy, long life.

 Consider starting grooming your dogs at a young age, teaching them to stand will make grooming much easier for you and your Frenchies.

 Frenchies do not need lots of exercise, as they are calm dogs.
 But to keep them fit at a healthy weight, take them for daily walks around 20-30 minutes in duration.

 They are trainable, which makes them popular show dogs, but sometimes can become stubborn so make sure you or a professional train them firmly, yet gently.

 Pet Crate Size